devika7300/Shift-management/README.md

 ### Development Highlights

-**Technology Stack:** Developed using Spring Boot for the backend, leveraging Java and C# to create a robust, real-time system.
+**Technology Stack:** Developed using Spring Boot for the backend, leveraging Java to create a robust, real-time system.

 **Microservices Architecture:** Built on a microservices framework in Java, ensuring scalability and ease of maintenance.